 I give regular talks at various events.
 If you would like me to speak to your organisation please email email@example.com

 Do you want free one-to-one advice on writing?
 I work as a Royal Literary Fund fellow at the British Library offering 50-minute free sessions to anyone with a reader's pass.
+Sessions are currently online.
 You can book a session here.
-Find out how to get a reader's pass here.
-Service restarting soon

-20 April: Falmouth History Society and Museums on the Green, Cape Cod, talking on No Man's Land/Endell Street.
-Details to come.
+20 April: Falmouth History Society and Museums on the Green, Cape Cod, talking about No Man's Land/Endell Street.
+Book here.

-22 April: Geoffrey Kaye Museum of Anaesthetic History, talk on Endell Street/No Man's Land.
-Details to come.
+22 April: Geoffrey Kaye Museum of Anaesthetic History, Melbourne, Australia, talk on Endell Street/No Man's Land.
+Book here.

 Catch up talks